econchick/roguelynn/_posts/2014-10-14-Im-faking-it.md

 While working at Red Hat, I:

 * Broke things;
-* Wrote up HOWTOs how not break to break things;
+* Wrote up HOWTOs how not to break things;
 * Moved on to break the next thing.

 #### Tidal Shift